Anxiety / Mental Health / Wellbeing

 Embracing deep work and time blocking has helped me focus more when working on one task or project at a time.

-That is, rather than flitting between inboxes and apps and sites and networks and messages and various tasks lists, ticking them off as I go, seriously impressed at my ability to get all the things done, but then wondering why I’m so exhausted deep down into my bones.
+That is, rather than flitting between inboxes and apps and sites and networks and messages and various task lists, ticking them off as I go, seriously impressed at my ability to get all the things done, but then wondering why I’m so exhausted deep down into my bones.

 How does any one person ever manage that?!